Tolu-Orina/ETL1/README.md

-# ETL 1: Automate FIle Format Conversion
+# ETL 1: Automate FIle Format Conversion with AWS Lambda

 In this Project, we configure an s3 bucket to atomatically trigger a lambda function whenever a new ".csv" file is written to it.
 This Lambda converts the csv file to parquet format